EragonJ/Kaku/README.md

 ![Kaku Icon](http://i.imgur.com/c3KKQ9t.png)

 Kaku is a highly integrated music player that supports different online platforms like YouTube, SoundCloud, Vimeo and more.
-Available on `Windows`, `Linux` and `macOS'!
+Available on `Windows`, `Linux` and `macOS`!

 Some social media that you should know and follow for the latest news :laughing: